 The main walking track is 4.4km long in each direction, ending at a lookout over Nattai Gorge.
 Some recent reports mention that walk is rather overgrown in parts, so make sure you wear proper footwear and ideally long pants.

-It’s best to pick up a map from the Mittagong Visitors Information Centre and allow about 3 hours for the complete walk.
+It’s best to pick up a map from the Mittagong Visitors Information Centre or download the fact sheet online and allow about 3 hours for the complete walk.
 Make sure you keep your dog on a leash.

 #6 Arboretum Track, Strickland State Forest, near Gosford